cardano-scaling/website/README.md

 # Overview

-Sources for the [website](https://cardano-scaling.github.io/website) of the Cardano Scaling group.
+Sources for the [website](https://cardano-scaling.org) of the Cardano Scaling group.

 # Building

-The user-manual is built using [Docusaurus](https://docusaurus.io/), which combines React components and markdown into a customisable static website.
+This website is built using [Docusaurus](https://docusaurus.io/), which combines React components and markdown into a customisable static website.

 #### Installation